sp4c3cow/doctor_website/README.md

 `pip3 install -r requirements.txt`

-Then run migrations and start django local server and browser localhost:8000 in your browser
+Then run migrations, start django local server and browser localhost:8000 in your browser

 `python3 manage.py migrate`

 `python3 manage.py runserver`

-Also you need to create a speruser account to be able to test all website functionality
+Also you need to create a superuser account to be able to test all website functionality

 `python3 manage.py createsuperuser`